arushisharma17/Redundancy-and-Concept-Analysis-for-Code-Trained-Language-Models/README.md

 ## Getting the data
 1. Raw code: Deduplicated Java code in [https://github.com/dashends/CodeSyntax](https://github.com/dashends/CodeSyntax).
-2. Preprocess the code and generate labels: Run `./Reundancy Analysis/Token Tagging/Preprocessing.py` The processed tokens and labels are in the folder: `./Reundancy Analysis/Token Tagging/src_java`
+2. Preprocess the code and generate labels: Run `./Redundancy Analysis/Token Tagging/Preprocessing.py` The processed tokens and labels are provided in the folder: `./Redundancy Analysis/Token Tagging/src_java`

 ### Performing experiments
-Run `run_neurox.py` in folder `./Reundancy Analysis/Token Tagging/` with the param `extract=False` if you have already had the activation files.
+Run `run_neurox.py` in folder `./Redundancy Analysis/Token Tagging/` with the param `extract=False` if you have already had the activation files.
 If not, make `extract=True`

 You may want to save the output to a log file for future analysis.